maurocarrero/nifi-deployment/README.md

 - SINGLE_USER_CREDENTIALS_PASSWORD

 1. Access NiFi server at `https://localhost:8443/nifi/` and use aforementioned credentials to log in.
 2. Access NiFi Registry server at `http://localhost:18080/nifi-registry` and set up a bucket where to store changes.
 Refer to [System's Administration Guide](https://nifi.apache.org/docs/nifi-registry-docs/html/administration-guide.html) for detailed information.
+3. Configure registry from NiFi Server, refer to documentation for this, check video mentioned above.